Pete Carroll on Seahawks injuries, Earl Thomas, Frank Clark, Russell Wilson and more

 “I’m counting on him, yeah, I’m counting on him,’’ Carroll said of Fluker.
 “He did a great job last year he had a big impact as did Sweez.
 We want both those guys back.’’

 As for Wright, who has been with the team since 2011 but played just five games last season due to a knee injury, Carroll said: “It was a frustrating, frustrating year for him, and like Doug he didn’t get to play like he normally does.
 But when he did he played really, really well.
 He’s an incredible part of our program.
-He’s such a tremendous asset, leader, performer, personality–everything about him, you.
+He’s such a tremendous asset, leader, performer, personality — everything about him.
 It’s great to have him around.
 Hoping we can keep him.
 We will try to.”

-CHANGE IN CONDITIONING STAFF A CHANCE FOR A ‘KICK-START’
+CONDITIONING STAFF A CHANCE FOR A ‘KICK-START’

 Carroll said the makeover of the team’s strength and conditioning staff — Ivan Lewis is taking over for Chris Carlisle, who had been with the Seahawks since Carroll arrived in 2010 — was a chance to assure the Seahawks are staying at the cutting edge of the field.